TC communiqué on Brexit: an update from Civil Aviation

 At the time of the United Kingdom’s departure from the European Union, the United Kingdom will cease to be considered a party to European Union treaties and thus lose those treaties’ benefits and obligations.
 This will affect all treaties between Canada and the European Union, including the Bilateral Aviation Safety Agreement (BASA).

 Should the European Union and the United Kingdom not reach a withdrawal agreement that includes a transition period in time for Brexit, then the European Union-Canada BASA would cease to apply to the UK.
-In case this occurs, TC and the UK CAA are working together to maintain predictable and stable market conditions for our respective aviation and aerospace sectors and ensure the continuity of services.
-The aim is to replicate current provisions under the BASA to the extent possible.
-Two new arrangements are being prepared between TC and the UK CAA in time for Brexit: the first covering maintenance and production, and the second on the acceptance of type certificates.
-Both documents will likely take the form of technical arrangements, and the two authorities have committed to completing their preparations before the end of March 2019.
+In case this occurs, TC and the UK CAA have worked together to maintain predictable and stable market conditions for our respective aviation and aerospace sectors and ensure the continuity of services.
+The aim was to replicate current provisions under the BASA to the extent possible.
+Two new working arrangements between Transport Canada and the UK Civil Aviation Authority have been prepared in time for the Brexit decision; the hard exit working arrangements was signed in March 2019.